JasneetDua/Data-Structures-and-Algorithms/Topics/04. Combinatorics/README.md

 # Variations without Repetition
 - Example:
   - How many words of 2 `different `letters can you make with 4 letters { a, b, c, d }?
-- How to generate variationswithout repetitions?
+- How to generate variations without repetitions?
   - The same way like variations with repetitions
   - Just use each element at most once
 - ab, ac, ad, ba, bc, bd, ca, cb, cd, da, db, dc

 <!-- attr: { showInPresentation:true, hasScriptWrapper:true, style:'' } -->
-# Generating Variationswithout Repetitions
+# Generating Variations without Repetitions

 ```cs
 static void GenerateVariationsNoReps(int index)